airyuu/mongo-migration/README.md

 1. Create migration and test file automatically based on the default templates
 2. Support environment variables configuration, e.g. environment name, database names, database credentials, easy to switch environment to operation database
 3. Bind model with migration to keep the same version and timestamp to avoid model big changes
-4. Support migrate data from outside file, actually data should be separated from the codebase
+4. Support migrate data from outside files, such as Box, actually data should be separated from the codebase

 ### v3.0.0
-5. Support migrate data across multiple database to support transaction
+1. Support migrate data across multiple database to support transaction